 Use in Cancer

-- Choriocarcinoma that has not gotten better with other chemotherapy.
-Choriocarcinoma is a type of gestational trophoblastic disease.
+- Choriocarcinoma (a type of gestational trophoblastic disease) that has not gotten better with other chemotherapy.
+It is used in adults.

 More About Vinblastine Sulfate